cloudmesh-community/book/chapters/prg/python/numpy/numpy.md

 * 1 Dimensional: time series data such as audio, stock prices, or a single observation in a dataset.
-* 2 Dimensional: a single color channel in an image (e.g. red) or a dataset containing more than one observation, or
+* 2 Dimensional: connectivity data between network nodes, user-product recommendations, and database tables.
-* 3+ Dimensional: images composed of multiple channels (e.g. RGB, CMYK, etc.) or video (RGB+time).
+* 3+ Dimensional: network latency between nodes over time, video (RGB+time), and version controlled datasets.

 All of these data can be placed into NumPy's array object, just with varying dimensions.